Skip to content

 Line items

-Each line item is editable independently.
-Misread digits in the Quantity column are common; fix them inline.
-Studio also gives you tools to split, aggregate, and bulk-edit rows so the line items reconcile to the document's subtotal — covered on the next page.
+Each row is editable independently, and Studio adds tools to split, aggregate and bulk-edit rows — covered on the next page.

 When the document is locked